zefirka/Warden.js/docs/DataBus.md

  - `bus[methodName]([params])[methodName]([params])...` - Chain of methods.

 ## Concept
-Each stream (as source of data) can host data buses.
-Data bus is a pipeline for data which we take from stream.
+Each stream (as source of data) can host data buses, each one represent a pipeline for data which we take from stream.
+When stream evaluated (takes data from event/callback/timer/etc) all listened data buses evaluating too.
+If data bus don't listened one that it's not evaluated.
+Data buses is the simple roads of your application could take and process data.
+With composing methods of data buses you can declare behavior of your application.
+All data buses are immutable.
+It means that every method (except .listen, .toggle and .log) of data bus returns new data bus inherited from given, so you can implement side-effects and don't worry about state.
+Like in functional languages real state incapsulated into call stack, there real state incapsulated into data bus processor stack.

 ## Firing and side-effects
 Actualy, you can process data in data bus by pure functions because every processing method like `map` or `reduce` returns new data bus object inherited from current.
+Finally you can process side-effects in methods [`.listen`](#listen-fn) and [`.toggle`](#toggle-fn).
+Combining, merging and conjuncting data buses you can cover any side-effect you want.
+Side-effect methods doesn't create new data bus, they return that data bus from which was called.

-## Methods
+# Methods

 Let's prepare something for examples.